Why even Trump isn’t buying Netanyahu’s outlandish claim on Gaza’s starvation crisis

 It is not corralling civilians into blasted corners of this hell and rewarding them with a bag of pasta.

-This is despite ferocious criticism from world leaders, including his closest allies like Donald Trump and Keir Starmer, who are both supplying him the weapons to allow him to what his army is doing.
-Trump even said on Monday that it was “real starvation” in Gaza adding, “you can’t fake that”.
+This is despite ferocious criticism from world leaders, including his closest allies like Donald Trump and Sir Keir Starmer, who are both supplying him with the weapons that allow him to do what his army is doing.
+Trump even said on Monday that it was “real starvation” in Gaza, adding, “you can’t fake that”.

 It also contradicts what his own ministers have, at different points, admitted is the policy.

-Day two of this war: then defence minister Yoav Gallant spelled it out.
+On day two of this war, the then-defence minister Yoav Gallant spelt it out.

 “I have ordered a complete siege on the Gaza Strip.
 There will be no electricity, no food, no fuel.
 Everything is closed,” he said, an action which was cited in the International Criminal Court arrest warrant issued last November.
 “We are fighting human animals, and we are acting accordingly,” he added.

-Last August extreme-right Finance minister Bezalel Smotrich bemoaned that “No one in the world will allow us to starve 2 million people, even though it might be justified and moral in order to free the hostages.”
+Last August, extreme-right finance minister Bezalel Smotrich bemoaned that, “No one in the world will allow us to starve two million people, even though it might be justified and moral in order to free the hostages.”

-“I support starving Hamas in Gaza,” he added on X, an action that impossible to do without also starving the 2.3 million population and of course the remaining living hostages.
+“I support starving Hamas in Gaza,” he added on X, formerly Twitter, an action that is impossible to do without also starving the 2.3 million population and, of course, the remaining living hostages.
 The largest group representing the families of the hostages are in the streets begging for a ceasefire, so worried are they that their loved ones are also suffering these conditions.

-It has maintained a substantial and unlawful blockade on Gaza since 2007 military take over by Hamas, according to respected rights groups and legal scholars.
-This is in part why well before this war erupted, medical officials have repeatedly told me Gaza was already lacking half the essential drugs list.
+It has maintained a substantial and unlawful blockade on Gaza since the 2007 military takeover by Hamas, according to respected rights groups and legal scholars.
+This is in part why, well before this war erupted, medical officials repeatedly told me Gaza was already lacking half the essential drugs list.

-Since Hamas’s 7 October 2023 bloody attack on southern Israel - during which Israel says militants killed over 1200 people and took 250 captive - Israel has tightened that noose straggling the 2.
-3 million-strong population.
+Since Hamas’s 7 October 2023 bloody attack on southern Israel – during which Israel says militants killed over 1,200 people and took 250 captive – Israel has tightened the noose strangling the 2.3 million-strong population.

-Respected groups including Amnesty International and Human Rights Watch have concluded that Israel is using hunger as a weapon of war, which is war crime.
+Respected groups, including Amnesty International and Human Rights Watch, have concluded that Israel is using hunger as a weapon of war, which is a war crime.

-Amnesty added in its report that their evidence shows Israel’s continued use of starvation is “part of its ongoing genocide”.
+Amnesty added in its report that its evidence shows Israel’s continued use of starvation is “part of its ongoing genocide”.

-Today two respected Israeli rights groups Physicians for Human Rights - Israel and B’tselem released reports with legal-medical analysis accusing Israel of committing genocide in Gaza, pointing to the decimated of the healthcare system and the strangling of aid.
+Today, two respected Israeli rights groups, Physicians for Human Rights – Israel and B’Tselem, released reports with legal-medical analysis accusing Israel of committing genocide in Gaza, pointing to the decimation of the healthcare system and the strangling of aid.

-The Israeli government vehemently denies this or that that Israel has commit any crimes in Gaza.
-It has rejected claims it has created famine or that there is even a hunger crisis at all.
+The Israeli government vehemently denies this, or that Israel has committed any crimes in Gaza.
+It has rejected claims that it has created famine or that there is even a hunger crisis at all.

-But the overwhelming body of evidence and testimony points to different reality.
+But the overwhelming body of evidence and testimony points to a different reality.

 Join our commenting forum